 The Majority of People Who Win Benefits Work with a Lawyer

 Social Security’s own statistics show you have a better chance of winning disability benefits when you have representation.
 Since there are no legal fees if you don’t win benefits, the decision to get legal help is an easy one.

-The attorneys at Morgan, Collins and Yeast have the experience and knowledge of disability law to help with your appeal.
+The attorneys at Morgan, Collins, Yeast & Salyer have the experience and knowledge of disability law to help with your appeal.
 Contact us now for a free evaluation of your claim.